 This command allows you to navigate up the inheritance hierarchy to a base type or method of the current symbol.
-You can invoke this command from the editor, from the Structure window and other tool windows.
+You can invoke this command from the Solution Explorer, from the File Structure window and other tool windows.

 Navigation in the opposite direction is available with the Go to Derived Symbols and Go to Implementation commands.

 Place the caret at a symbol in the editor or select the symbol in the Structure tool window.

 If the selected symbol has one base symbol, JetBrains Rider will navigate to it directly.

 If the symbol has more than one base symbol, they will be listed in a drop-down.
 The list may contain items in both bold and regular font.
 Bold indicates that an item has direct inheritance, while the regular font is used for indirect inheritance.

 You can do one of the following: